malekbenz/malekbenz/_posts/2016-09-01-Build-simple-web-api-express-angular.md

 ---
 ## Getting Started

-In this post we will use Expressjs framework to create Web API that return list of student, and we'll consume it using JQuery.
+In this post we will use Expressjs framework to create Web API that return list of student, and we'll consume it using AngularJs.

 In order to install `Nodejs` you can see [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).